codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Basic pattern matching

-`grep` should search for a match within a file, if a match is found, `grep` should print the line to stdout.
+`grep` should search for a match within a file.
+If a match is found, `grep` should print the line to stdout.
 If no match is found, `grep` should print nothing to stdout and exit with status code 1.

 ## Tests